-Our bodies are a healthy composition of vitamins and nutrients, each of which has a significant role to play in keeping the body active and healthy.
-One of the common vitamins that we often hear about is Vitamin C which is found in citrusy food items, particularly fruits and vegetables.
+Our bodies are a healthy composition of vitamins and nutrients, each of which has a significant role in keeping the body active and healthy.
+One of the common vitamins that we often hear about is Vitamin C which is found in citrusy food items, mainly fruits and vegetables.
 Vitamin c rich foods are the new hype in the market.
 Vitamin C is a water-soluble vitamin.
 It is essential for the healthy functioning of the body.
 Many fruits & vegetables contain vitamin C.

 Vitamin C Foods List